 Karin Fleck is a PhD candidate in the Graduiertenkolleg “Configurations of Film” at the Goethe University, Frankfurt.
-She received her B.A. in Theater, Film and Media Studies from the Goethe University in 2015.
-She is a graduate of the IMACS International Program in Audiovisual and Cinema Studies and received her M.A. from the Goethe University, the University of Amsterdam and Birkbeck College, London in 2017.
+She received her B.A. in Theater, Film and Media Studies from Goethe University in 2015.
+She is a graduate of the IMACS International Program in Audiovisual and Cinema Studies and received her M.A. from Goethe University, the University of Amsterdam, and Birkbeck College, London in 2017.
 She was a research assistant at the Institute for Theater, Film and Media Studies at the Goethe University in 2016 and co-organizer of the Kracauer Lectures in Film and Media Theory.
-She has been part of an international Nostalgia Network, which was founded by the German Historical Institute in London, since March 2017.
+Since March 2017, she has been part of an international Nostalgia Network, which was founded by the German Historical Institute in London.